 American Government:Examine the structure and functions of the U.S. government including the Constitution, branches of government, and how a bill becomes a law.
 Understand the effects technology and the economy have on the American government.

-- Understand the role of political parties, the media, and the public on the political process.
+U.S. Party System:Understand the development and role of political parties in the American party system.
+Students will look at the effect media and the public have on the political process.